kafkahw/wei-wiki/README.md

 Edit your wiki page:
 Try to click the 'edit' button at the top-right corner.

-Look at your the history of your wiki page:
+Look at the history of your wiki page:
 Try to click the 'history' button at the top-right corner.